On the cusp of cusps: a universal model for extreme scattering events in the ISM: The lens

 In order for $A_3$ lenses to be a reasonable candidate to explain observed ESEs, we require that the transverse physical size of the lenses (projected onto the plane of the sky) be roughly on the order of $1\,{\rm AU}$, as this is the typical physical scale that can be inferred from ESE observations.
 We also require that the thickness of the sheet that is projected to produce these lenses be much less than $1\,{\rm AU}$.
 In other words, we require $\sigma \ll 1$.
 While, in principle, there is nothing stopping us from modelling lensing events with a highly smoothed $A_3$ lens, when the smoothing scale is large ($\sigma \gtrsim 1$), the unique features of the cusp become washed out, lessening the explanatory power of such a model.
 A third requirement is that whatever physical process causes the $A_3$ lenses, the lenses must persist on a timescale of months to years in order to match the timescale of ESE observations.

 A physical picture for corrugated sheets that satisfies these properties has already been proposed \citep{2006ApJ...640L.159G} and has been suggested as a potential explanation for pulsar scintillation \citep{2014MNRAS.442.3338P, simard_predicting_2018}.
 The basic idea, which we will summarize here, is that magnetic re-connection sheets in the ISM (boundaries between oppositely oriented magnetic field lines) sustain plasma current sheets.
-Ducted waves, driven by the tension produced by the magnetic fields, propagate through the current sheets, forming a corrugated pattern in the plasma density along the sheet.
-When the current sheet is close to aligned with the line of sight, these corrugated patterns produce the fold ($A_2$) and cusp ($A_3$) lenses when projected onto the lens plane (see e.g. Fig.~\ref{fig:corr_diag}).
-While the ducted waves propagate at the speed of sound in the plasma ($c_s \sim 10 T^{1/2}_4 {\rm km}\,{\rm s}^{-1}$, $T_4 \equiv T / 10\,{\rm K}$), when the sheet is aligned with the line of sight, the transverse speed of the waves projected onto the lens plane can be made arbitrarily small, depending on the degree of alignment.
-This leads to the long timescales over which the ESE lens structures are observed to persist.
+Ducted waves, driven by the tension produced by the magnetic fields, propagate through the current sheets, forming a corrugated pattern in the plasma sheet.
+That is, the sheets are roughly uniformly dense, but instead of being perfectly flat sheets, form ridges and valleys which are highly elongated in one direction, much like corrugated cardboard.
+When these current sheets are close to aligned with the line of sight, these corrugated patterns produce the fold ($A_2$) and cusp ($A_3$) lenses when projected onto the lens plane (see e.g. Fig.~\ref{fig:corr_diag}).
+While the ducted waves propagate at the speed of sound in the plasma ($c_s \sim 10 T^{1/2}_4 {\rm km}\,{\rm s}^{-1}$, $T_4 \equiv T / 10^4\,{\rm K}$), when the sheet is aligned with the line of sight, the transverse speed of the waves projected onto the lens plane can be made arbitrarily small, depending on the degree of alignment.
+This leads to the long timescales over which the ESE lens structures are observed to persist \cite{Liu2016}.
 These magnetic re-connection sheets are also predicted to arise on the spatial scales required to explain ESE observations.
 While the energetic processes that stir the ISM (e.g. supernovae, ionization fronts, spiral density waves, etc.) are typically short lived and occur on parsec scales or larger, magneto-hydrodynamic simulations of turbulent dynamos demonstrate that stable magnetic re-connection sheets may occur well below the stirring scale, and, in particular, on the several AU scale required by ESEs.
-Moreover, these sheets are indeed predicted to be ``thin" relative to the transverse AU scale.
+Moreover, these sheets are indeed predicted to be ``thin" relative to the transverse AU scale \citep{2006ApJ...640L.159G,2014MNRAS.442.3338P}.